MarkLester10/MarkLester10/README.md

 <!-- STAT THEMES (buefy, algolia, nightowl, dracula, vue, dark, onedark, prussian, radical, tokyonight) -->

-_NOTE: Top languages does not indicate my skill level, it is a github metric of which languages I have the most code on my repositories or in github in general._
+_NOTE: Top languages do not indicate my skill level, it is a GitHub metric of which languages I have the most code on my repositories or in GitHub in general._

 <a href="https://github.com/MarkLester10?tab=repositories">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=MarkLester10&show_icons=true&include_all_commits=true&theme=radical" alt="Mark's github stats" />